ijash/simoli_server/README.md

 }

 ```
 configure the password using the previously copied hashed password and save.
-More on on [this security page](https://nodered.org/docs/user-guide/runtime/securing-node-red).
+More on [this security page](https://nodered.org/docs/user-guide/runtime/securing-node-red).

 reboot for now using
 ```bash